close

 rules

-For rule severity levels, option format, and plugin configuration, see Rules & Presets.
+For available rules, presets, and plugin configuration, see Rules & Presets.

 plugins

-Plugin names that this entry activates.
-A plugin name declares a rule namespace; its rules become available under the <plugin>/<rule> prefix inside rules.
+Array of names — built-in (native) plugins.
+A name declares a rule namespace; its rules become available under the <plugin>/<rule> prefix inside rules.

 {